mirza-sync/mern-ts-blog/README.md

 - Btw this tutorial kinda sucks.
 There's bunch of interfaces created in seperate files.
 Makes me feel like doing Java.
 I prefer to create the type/interface in the file that uses it.
 Then will consider refactor out the types if it is used in multiple places.

 - The instructor uses Context API to manage user state.
 But he kinda mixing it with Redux pattern by writing reducers and dispatching actions.
-Is this pattern valid?
+Is this pattern effective?

+- I never understand callbacks.
+For example, in an event listener function, where does the "event" argument came from?
+Who declared it there in the first place?
+When going through the tutorial and doing the authenticate method, I need to write a callback from scratch.
+That's the moment that I get the gist of what callbacks are.